Reading Time: 3 Minutes

 If one can identify how they play too small and find the corresponding habit that keeps them stuck there, they can change their neural wiring to create something much more beneficial for them.
 A more productive habit, or the willingness to take a risk for something that they really want to do, and not staying stuck in a Coma.

 A lot of the things that make one feel as if they’re not fully alive are self-imposed paradigms and dialogues that they have with themselves.
 They may say things that are unkind to themselves, and that they don’t agree with, but they say them anyhow.
 Simply, because they’re habituated.

-All of this prolongs "the suck".
-Eliminating such things requires awareness of what "sucks".
-Then, no longer avoiding it.
+All of this prolongs “the suck”.
+Eliminating such things requires awareness of what “sucks”.
+Then, no longer avoid it.
 One embraces the sucky quality to get to the other side… Transformation.

 Be brave… Have faith… Move on to the next level of growth without looking back and feel fully, inspiringly, dynamically alive.
 It’s how one was meant to feel.

 One has just forgotten because they’ve gotten used to “the suck”.